adrian-andersson/ModuleForge/docs/tutorials/github/tutorial.md

 1. Commit _just_ our functions file with the `feat` commit prefix and a relevant comment
    - Something like `feat: added get-helloWorld function`
+>Hint: If you are not sure how to commit in VSCode, switch to the `Source Control` item in the left-most menu.
+You will need to _stage_ each file by clicking the small plus sign next the the filename.
+Enter the _commit_ message into the text box labelled _changes_, when ready, hit _commit_.
+Once all your files are committed, you can publish your branch with the `
 2. Now commit the pester test file using the `test` commit prefix
     - Something like `test: added Pester testing for get-helloWorld`
 3. Publish your branch back to github